-Sponsoring Partnerships and Revitalizing Communities (SPARC) Virginia Housing offers special financing initiatives to local communities and non-profits with lower rates.
+Virginia Housing offers special financing initiatives to Sponsoring Partnerships and Revitalizing Communities (SPARC) local communities and non-profits with lower rates.
 See Program Guidelines for more information.
+FirstHome Dream Virginia Housing also offers special financing initiatives to local communities and non-profits with lower rates for first-generation homebuyers.
+See Program Guidelines for more information.
+See Frogram Guidelines for more information.
 Other Programs Energy Efficient Mortgages (EEMs) Virginia Housing will allow the origination of VA guaranteed and FHA insured loans utilizing their respective Energy Efficient Mortgage programs with standard Virginia Housing FHA, and VA loans.
 The Plus Second Mortgage is not eligible for these EEM programs.
 Originating Lenders are responsible for meeting all applicable FHA or VA requirements.
-Note: The costs of the energy efficient improvement are to be included in the Virginia Housing acquisition cost and the total acquisition costs and loan amount may not exceed Virginia Housing's sales price limit.
+Note : The costs of the energy efficient improvement are to be included in the Virginia Housing acquisition cost and the total acquisition costs and loan amount may not exceed Virginia Housing's sales price limit.
 If the energy package items will not be complete by the time of closing, the Originating Lender must ensure all FHA and VA requirements are met and submit to Virginia Housing for consideration prior to loan approval.
 The Home Energy Package and any other documentation related to the Energy Efficient Mortgage must be included in the submission.
 HUD REOs with a Repair Escrow Virginia Housing will allow the origination of FHA insured loans with a Repair Escrow on HUD REO properties on a case-by-case basis.
 The Originating Lender's underwriter may review and render a decision and must acknowledge the exception on a memo to the file sent to Virginia Housing for purchase.
 Financing repairs through FHA's HUD REO with Repair Escrow is not acceptable when originating an FHA loan with the Plus Second Mortgage.
 Originating Lenders are responsible for meeting all applicable FHA requirements.
-Note: The costs of repair escrow are to be included in the Virginia Housing acquisition cost and the total acquisition costs and loan amount may not exceed Virginia Housing's sales price limit.
+Note : The costs of repair escrow are to be included in the Virginia Housing acquisition cost and the total acquisition costs and loan amount may not exceed Virginia Housing's sales price limit.
 A written quote from contractors for the work to be performed is required.
 If the appraisal was performed without electric and/or water service, a separate inspection report providing testing of the electrical and plumbing systems will be required.
 No structural or major mechanical repairs.
 Assumptions See Section 8 for more information about Loan Assumptions.